benbuzz790/bots/README.md

 This example demonstrates how to use functional prompts with the `branch` function to generate multiple versions of a letter in different styles, based on a single purpose.

+## Future work
+- Discord, github, reddit toolkits
+- Integrations with other APIs
+- Bot library for 'out of the box' functionality
+- Larger useful functional prompting structures

 ## Contributing

 We welcome contributions to the Bots project!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.